sinka89/wps2_server/README.md

 As default the server_url is localhost and port 9001 * to test use non ssl endpoint and post xml like in the examples provided in type_of_requests (ex: http://localhost:9001/wps)

+For https generate a keystore like the one /wps2_server.pfx (ex: keytool -genkey -alias wps2_server -keystore wps2_server.pfx -storetype PKCS12 -keyalg RSA -storepass password -validity 730 -keysize 2048), change prop HTTPS_SERVER_JKS_TOKEN_PASS with the password provided and also set IS_SERVER_HTTPS prop to true, now the server will accept only https connections.

 **What works**:
 EhCache is used to manage and store the Results (mandatory config otherwise the server will not start -> ehcache.xml)